bhklab/med-imagetools/docs/usage/crawl_interlacer/crawler.md

 keys defined by Med-ImageTools (i.e `SegSpacing` in the `SEG` extractor) to a callable function that will compute the value from the DICOM file.

+!!! tip "how can I find what tags are extracted?"

+    You can view the `modality_tags` and `computed_tags` for each modality in the above links, and open the `Souce code` dropdown for each property.

 ## Assumptions made when crawling

 As of 2.0, the crawler makes the following assumptions: